 Thrift stores often don’t know what to do with old computers.
 Value Village is one example of a chain thrift store that often does sell vintage computers when they get them, however.
 You may find anything from a decade-old PC to a 1980s home computer at a thrift store.
 It’s certainly worth paying your local thrift stores a visit a couple of times to get an idea of what they get and how they price it.
 Look both in the electronics section and in the glass case by the registers.

 Be sure to look in the books and music as well.
 You may find interesting old software there.
 Most of the old computer books are junk, but you may find one that interests you too.
 Also look through the housewares aisle.
 You can find some nice vintage disk files and other random accessories to complete a setup.
 And thrift stores are a very good place to score vintage computer desks.

 You won’t find vintage computers at every garage sale.
 That said, there are plenty still out there to find.
 Sometimes people will mention an old computer in an ad, and sometimes not.

 If you have time, and the people running the sale aren’t crazy busy, it never hurts to ask if they have any old computer gear they want to get rid of.
 Be ready to elaborate on what you mean by old.
-To some people, “old” means a nondescript PC with an Intel Core 2 Duo chip in it.
+To some people, “old” means a nondescript PC with a second-generation Intel i3 chip in it.
 To others it means a Commodore VIC-20.
 But since people holding garage sales are in get-rid-of-it mode, asking the question can be productive.
 Many people have no idea there are people interested in vintage computer gear.
 And if you see some computer gear but it’s not quite what you’re looking for, it may not hurt to ask if they have anything else.
 They may have something they were planning to recycle because they figured nobody would want it.

 I don’t necessarily recommend garage sales as a primary source, but hitting the garage sales near your favorite thrift stores or flea markets, or near an estate sale, is definitely productive.
 And if the ad mentions a specific vintage computer, go.

 When you can’t buy from the original owner, you may be able to buy from the original owner’s estate.
 Old computers frequently turn up at estate sales.
 Some estate sale companies realize certain computers can be collectible.
-Most still don’t really know what to do with them.
+Others still don’t really know what to do with them.

 Old computers can turn up anywhere.
 It pays to look around, especially in the basement and the garage.
 I’ve spotted CGA monitors in garages and 30-year-old computer boxes in basements, with no trace of the system they went with.
 I’ve also seen complete systems in an office, either under the desk or even still set up.
 Another time, I found a Tandy Color Computer in a closet in the master bedroom.
 You may find anything between.